See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Subgraph Pruning and Visualization Strategy

 \subsection{Multi-centric Subgraph Pruning}

-This strategy, presented in Algorithm~\ref{alg:multi_pruning}, is designed for subgraphs constructed around a set of K-shortest paths, $V_{\mathcal{P}}$, connecting multiple entities.
+This strategy, presented in Algorithm 2, is designed for subgraphs constructed around a set of K-shortest paths, $V_{\mathcal{P}}$, connecting multiple entities.
 The primary objective is to preserve the integrity of these critical paths.
 Therefore, all nodes lying on these paths ($V_{\mathcal{P}}$) are explicitly protected from pruning.
-Candidate nodes for removal are those not on the primary paths, and their sorting priority is determined by the key $(t(v), c(v))$, which prioritizes removal based on: \begin{enumerate} \item \textbf{Structural Tier:} Nodes in lower-importance tiers (ascending tier $t(v)$). \item \textbf{Centrality:} Among nodes in the same tier, those with a lower centrality score (ascending centrality $c(v)$). \end{enumerate} This approach effectively reduces the subgraph's complexity while guaranteeing that the core relational structure between the key entities remains intact.
+Candidate nodes for removal are those not on the primary paths, and their sorting priority is determined by the key $(t(v), c(v))$, which prioritizes removal based on:

+\begin{enumerate} \item \textbf{Structural Tier:} Nodes in lower-importance tiers (ascending tier $t(v)$). \item \textbf{Centrality:} Among nodes in the same tier, those with a lower centrality score (ascending centrality $c(v)$). \end{enumerate} This approach effectively reduces the subgraph's complexity while guaranteeing that the core relational structure between the key entities remains intact.